gegu/TeleFrame-webRemote/README.md

 | port                        | number | TCPIP port on which the server should run. _Default_ : 3000                                |
 | statusUpdateInterval        | number | milliseconds between polls for status updates. _Default_: 1000                             |
 | statusUpdateIntervalOffline | number | milliseconds between polls for status updates, when TeleFrame is offline. _Default_: 10000 |

+## Contributing

+Please feel free to add [issues](https://github.com/gegu/TeleFrame-webRemote/issues) or send pull requests.

+## Thanks!

+Special thanks go to the great [TeleFrame](https://github.com/LukeSkywalker92/TeleFrame) project Without it this project would not have been possible.